28 November 2009

 Suicide Mind

 Suicide Mind opened at Whitespace Gallery in Bangkok on 23rd October, and will close on 6th December.
-The exhibition also includes a video showing Pornprasert extracting and painting with blood.
+The exhibition also includes a video showing Pornprasert extracting blood from his arm via a syringe.

 European Union Film Festival 2009